taufiqwahid/Training-SKLearn-K-means/README.md

-# Training-SKLearn-K-means
+# Training-SKLearn-K-means method Elbow
-using the K-Means Clustering method to classify data, in this case using fictional mall visitor data
+use the Elbow method in the K-Means Clustering library to classify data, in this case using fiction mall visitor data